DomiKamu/OhmerPrems/README.md

 **QuadPercs** module (all six models):

 ![](doc/images/QuadPercs_All_Models.png)

-(All models are, obviously, strictly identical - only panel, display, jacks and screws are different)
+(All models above are, obviously, strictly identical: only panel, display, jacks and screws are different)

 Some YouTube videos (made from old VCV Rack v0.6, but they're still valid), here: